This creamy pumpkin pasta sauce recipe is a fall inspired take on the classic alfredo sauce. A delicious creamy pasta sauce recipe!

 - 1 lb rigatoni or other pasta of choice

-- Cook over medium high heat for 8 - 10 minutes, stirring often, until onion is softened
+- Cook over medium high heat for 8 - 10 minutes, stirring often, until the onion is softened

-- Add milk, pumpkin, heavy cream, and sage, and cook over medium low heat, stirring often, until it begins to thicken, around 10 - 15 minutes
+- Add the milk, pumpkin, heavy cream, and sage, and cook over medium low heat, stirring often, until it begins to thicken, around 10 - 15 minutes

 - Add the parmesan cheese in and stir (this will thicken it more)

 - Cook the rigatoni or other pasta to al dente, drain, and add to the pumpkin sauce

 - Salt to taste (I used 1 teaspoon)